-This Modern Slavery Statement (the Statement) is made by Comcare under section 13 of the Modern Slavery Act 2019 (Cth) (the Act) and covers the reporting period 1 July 2021 to 30 June 2022.
+This Modern Slavery Statement (the Statement) is made by Comcare under section 13 of the Modern Slavery Act 2018 (Cth) (the Act) and covers the reporting period 1 July 2023 to 30 June 2024.

 The Statement outlines Comcare's approach to understanding, identifying and addressing the risk of modern slavery in our operations and supply chain.
 It has been prepared in consultation with Comcare's senior executives and subject matter experts.
-As Comcare's accountable authority, I have approved the statement.

 Comcare is committed to the intent of the Act and to identifying and addressing the risks and impacts of modern slavery in our operations and supply chains.
 We are a values-led organisation, committed to responsible and sustainable business practices.
 We recognise our role in respecting and promoting the fundamental human rights of our employees, suppliers and stakeholders.
-We will endeavour to continue to work with suppliers who reflect our commitment.
+We will endeavor to continue to work with suppliers who reflect our commitment.